 - To adjudicate cases involving the violation of nonacademic regulations.
-There are some exceptions to this including alcohol and drug violations, some residence hall-based violations, and cases that are deemed more appropriate for adjudication by the dean of students in consultation with the HCC. - To review, at the request of any group or individual member of the College community or at its own initiative, existing nonacademic regulations and policies.
-The HCC shall recommend modifications to the appropriate structures of the College when these regulations are in conflict with state or federal law, safety or health regulations, individual rights, the general welfare of the community, or the ability of students to maintain a system of shared governance under which nonacademic regulations are made and enforced. - To educate students, faculty and staff as to its activities.
-The HCC shall consult with appropriate campus committees such as the Student Government Association and the Advisory Committee on Multicultural Community and College Life (MCCL) periodically to discuss issues of common concern. - To serve as the board of appeal for class board elections as specified in Article V.J (e) of the constitution of the class board. - To hear disciplinary cases in the area of student nonacademic life that is not specifically delegated to other bodies.
+There are some exceptions to this including alcohol and drug violations, some residence hall-based violations, and cases that are deemed more appropriate for adjudication by staff in the Division of Student Life in consultation with the HCC. - To review, at the request of any group or individual member of the College community or at its own initiative, existing nonacademic regulations and policies.
+The HCC shall recommend modifications to the appropriate structures of the College when these regulations are in conflict with state or federal law, safety or health regulations, individual rights, the general welfare of the community, or the ability of students to maintain a system of shared governance under which nonacademic regulations are made and enforced.

+- To educate students, faculty and staff as to its activities.
+The HCC shall consult with appropriate campus committees such as the Student Government Association and the Advisory Committee on Multicultural Community and College Life (MCCL) periodically to discuss issues of common concern. - To serve as the hearing board for student group conflict that is either referred by the Office of Student Involvement or when a group's constitution does not have procedures for managing conflict. - To hear disciplinary cases in the area of student nonacademic life that is not specifically delegated to other bodies.
 The HCC shall not assume executive, legislative, or judicial powers conferred on the SGA under its Grant of Power.